 PSV or MoM Number: This is probably the very most important number you will get during your pregnancy because it shows if and to what extent your baby is being affected by your antibodies.
 This number is far more important than your titer even.
 At every MCA scan your doctor is looking at the PSV (peak systolic velocity) number and it will show on the screen when they are doing the scan.
 You can look on the screen and try to find it or ask for the number.
 You use the PSV number and your exact gestation to determine baby’s MoM (multiples of median) which shows if baby is anemic or not.
 An MoM of 1.5 or over shows that baby needs an intrauterine blood transfusion.
 I use this website to calculate my MoM https://medicinafetalbarcelona.org/calc/ Click on Anemia then click on Cerebral Doppler, then plug in your gestational age and your MCA PSV number and it will calculate your baby’s MoM.
+Or you can ask your MFM for baby’s MoM instead of the PSV if you prefer.
 I kept a notebook with all of Lucy, Nora and Callum’s weekly PSV and MoM numbers so that we could compare them to each other and track the numbers to see if there was an upward trend starting (those often lead to IUTs.)

 Beginning and Ending Hematocrit/Hemoglobin: These numbers are only important for the women who need IUTs.
 The beginning and ending numbers are important because they show how anemic baby is before and after the IUT.
 It always helped me during the IUT procedure to focus on the numbers, so the doctor would call out the hematocrit once they checked baby’s blood and I tried to remember the number instead of focusing too much on what was happening.
 The doctor called out the ending hematocrit once they got the blood to baby.
 If the doctor didn’t call out the numbers, I asked and it always made me feel better.
 If you prefer not to think about numbers during your IUT, just ask the MFM what the beginning and ending hematocrit/hemoglobin (some doctors prefer to use one or the other) was once you are in recovery for monitoring after the procedure.
 Knowing how anemic baby was before and after the IUT can help you answer all kinds of questions like- “Did my baby actually need an IUT?”
 “How long can my baby wait until the next IUT?”
 “Did my baby get enough/too much blood during the procedure?”
 “Was my baby anemic enough to cause future problems?”